 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-Like last year, there’ll be two DRS zones at the 2024 Spanish Grand Prix.
-Activation zones are on the main straight and between Turns 9 & 10.
+It’s yet to be announced how many DRS zones there will be at the 2025 Spanish Grand Prix.
+Last year, there were two DRS zones.
+Activation zones are usually on the main straight and between Turns 9 & 10.

 CIRCUIT DE BARCELONA-CATALUNYA TRACK GUIDE